-The last key element to a viral video is the element of surprise.
-It doesn’t matter that you know your friend is going to get doused by water, you don’t know exactly when or how it will happen.
+The last key ingredient for viral success is the element of surprise.
+It doesn’t matter that you know your friend is going to get doused by water.
+You don’t know exactly when or how it will happen.
 Their reaction is also not known, and all of that makes for a delightful surprise.
 You probably have a few favorite ice bucket videos, and those were likely to have been the most surprising.
-Here’s our personal fave:

 Want more tips for getting a video to go viral?
 Reach out to us in the comments below or on Twitter!

 *Disclaimer – at the time of publication, the author was nominated for the Ice Bucket challenge and donated money to the ALSA.